 The communication and acceptance of new travel policies across the diverse generations in today’s work force can be particularly challenging to implement company-wide.
-The one thing the entire workforce – from Baby Boomers to Millennials – has in common when it comes to new travel policies is asking the question, “What’s in it for me?”
+The one thing the entire workforce – from Baby Boomers to Gen Z – has in common when it comes to new travel policies is asking the question, “What’s in it for me?”

 If communicating change to your employees is a daunting task, we hear you.
 Here are some recommendations on how to effectively communicate with the different subsets of your workforce.

 Boomers are typically executives and senior managers.
 Being so, Boomers know the ins and outs of their industry.
 Their preferred communication style is face-to-face open and direct.
 But keep in mind that this group is increasingly using electronic media more (welcome aboard, Baby Boomers).